frzrbox/giftbag/README.md

 ## Dark Mode

-The purpose of dark mode is to toggle between an initial theme and a dark mode theme, if you want to build mulitple different themes you can use the [Theme Builder](#theme-builder) api
+The purpose of dark mode is to act as a toggle only between two themes, if you want to build mulitple different themes you can use the [Theme Builder](#theme-builder) api

 **Dark Mode takes in an object of options to setup and initialize**
 | Name | Description | Default | Optional |